-The Nechalacho Rare Earth Elements Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the City of Yellowknife.
+The Nechalacho Rare Earth Elements and Zirconium Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the City of Yellowknife.
 The property is comprised of eight contiguous mining leases totalling 5,786 hectares (14,297 acres), after three mining claims totalling 332 hectares on the southwest side of the original five leases were converted to mining leases.
 The original five leases are subject to one independently owned 2.5% Net Smelter Returns ("NSR") royalty agreement.
 Avalon has the contractual right to buy out this royalty on the basis of a fixed formula, which is currently approximately \$2.0 million, and which will increase at a rate equal to the Canadian prime rate until the royalty is bought out.

 During Fiscal 2020, Avalon sold the rights to the near-surface dominantly light rare earth mineral resources above a depth of 150 metres above sea level ("Upper Zone Resources") to Cheetah Resources Pty Ltd. ("Cheetah").
 Avalon retained a 3.0% NSR royalty (the "3.0% NSR Royalty") and will continue to have access to the property for development and mining of its 100% owned Basal Zone heavy rare earth resource.
-Avalon has also agreed to waive the 3.0% NSR Royalty for the first five years of Cheetah's commercial production and to grant Cheetah the option to pay the Company \$2 million within eight years of the transaction closing to extend the waiver of this royalty in perpetuity.
+Avalon has also agreed to waive the 3.0% NSR Royalty for the first five years of Cheetah's commercial production and to grant Cheetah the option to pay the Company

+\$2 million within eight years of the transaction closing to extend the waiver of this royalty in perpetuity.
 Cheetah also has the option to purchase the Company's option in the 2.5% NSR Royalty, provided that, upon exercising the option, it extinguishes this royalty.
 The eight mining leases are jointly recorded in the names of Cheetah 50% and the Company 50%, while the beneficial ownership is held in trust by Cheetah and Avalon as to their respective beneficial ownership entitlement in and to the Upper Zone Resources and the Basal Zone Resources, respectively.

 Avalon and Cheetah have formed a jointly-owned corporation ("NWT Rare Earths Ltd.") to hold the exploration permits and related authorizations related to Nechalacho and have also entered into a co-ownership agreement governing each party's activities and management at site.
-On November 30, 2020, a new Land Use Permit, expiring November 29, 2025, and Water License, expiring November

-29, 2027, were approved for both the Cheetah Demonstration Project and the previously approved Basal Zone early works construction activities.
+On November 30, 2020, a new Land Use Permit, expiring November 29, 2025, and Water License, expiring November 29, 2027, were approved for both the Cheetah Demonstration Project and the previously approved Basal Zone early works construction activities.
+During the Quarter, a Land Use Permit expiring on June 19, 2025 was renewed.
+This new permit expires on May 26, 2030.